Matthew Ahluwalia

 Immigration Law

-Since joining Garden Court, Matthew has been developing a practice in immigration law.
+Matthew has a busy practice in immigration law.
 He has a particular interest in cases involving trafficking, asylum, and EEA nationals.

 Prior to starting pupillage Matthew worked as a project manager at the AIRE Centre, heading up the organisation’s work on EEA Women in Prison and Migrant Homelessness.